 Content tips:

-- Make use of bullet points and simple headings to facilitate rapid scanning.
+- Use bullet points and simple headings to facilitate rapid scanning.

 - Break up paragraphs into factually correct ones